HomeArticle

 The Battle for Mini LED Dominance: How TCL Became a Key Player in 8 Years

-Should one become a leader and rewrite the future of LCD with Mini LED, or fall into a passive position by following OLED and repeat the fate of history?
+Should we become a leader and rewrite the future of LCD with Mini LED?
+Or should we passively follow OLED and repeat the fate of history?

-This is the ultimate question that a generation of Chinese display experts have spent nearly a decade answering.
+This is the ultimate question that a generation of Chinese display industry professionals have spent nearly a decade answering.

 The story began at the CES in Las Vegas in 2017.
-That year, the worship of OLED was at its peak.
+That year, the worship of OLED reached its peak.

-In front of the LG booth, 10 latest OLED TVs were lined up, capturing the spotlight.
+In front of the LG booth, 10 latest OLED TVs were lined up, attracting the most attention.
 The 77 - inch LG SIGNATURE OLED TV of the W series won the Best Innovation Award at the 2017 CES with its mural - style design.

-Not far away, Samsung had already put the sale of its LCD production lines on the agenda.
-With its newly released foldable mobile phone and its status as the OLED supplier for Apple phones, Samsung precisely targeted the small - size OLED market.
+Not far away, Samsung was already planning to sell off its LCD production lines.
+With its newly released foldable mobile phone and its status as an OLED supplier for Apple phones, Samsung precisely targeted the small - size OLED market.

 But is what is favored at the moment necessarily the right choice?